zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 Open [http://localhost:8080/apis/swagger/index.html](http://localhost:8080/apis/swagger/index.html) in your browser.
 You will see the API interfaces on the page, as shown in the image below.
 Test whether you can successfully call the grpc service interfaces by making requests through the Swagger interface.

-> [!warning] Before writing specific logic code, if you directly request via the Swagger page, it will return a 500 error because the generated template code (internal/service/xxx.go) has a `panic("implement me")` line in every method function, indicating that specific logic code needs to be implemented.
+> [!warning] Before writing business logic code, if you directly request via the Swagger page, it will return a 500 error because the generated template code (internal/service/xxx.go) has a `panic("implement me")` line in every method function, indicating that business logic code needs to be implemented.

 ![web-http-swagger](assets/images/web-http-pb-swagger.png)